AMSP-04/NETN-LOG/NETN-LOG.md

 * Supply Service offered by a facility, unit or entity with a capability to provide supplies to the consumer.
 The supplies are transferred from the provider to the consumer of this service.
 * Storage Service offered by a facility, unit or entity with a capability to store supplies.
 The supplies are transferred from the consumer to the provider of this service.
 * Transport Service offered by a facility, unit or entity with a capability to transport non-consumable materiel.
 Units can embark, be transported and then disembark.
-* Repair service offered by a facility, unit or entity with the capability to repair non-consumables materiel, e.g platforms.
+* Repair Service offered by a facility, unit or entity with the capability to repair non-consumables materiel, e.g platforms.

 Examples of use: